rhendriks/MAnycastR/README.md

 hitlist.txt will be split in equal parts among workers (divide-and-conquer), results are stored in ./

-Enabling divide-and-conquer means each target receives a single probe, whereas before one worker would probe all targets.
+Enabling divide-and-conquer means each target receives a single probe, whereas before each worker would probe all targets.
 Allows for faster measurements (hitlist split among workers), and spreading probing burden amongst individual PoPs' upstreams.

 ### MAnycast2 anycast detection